Zelong-Chen/Zelong-Chen/README.md

 # Project 2: AdventureWorks

-• Analyzed the business request from a sales manager from AdventureWorks to generate sales report of the company's internet sales.
+• Examined the business request from a sales manager from AdventureWorks to generate sales report of the company's internet sales.
 • Identify the necessary tables from the database on Microsoft SQL Server.
 Extract and clean data through SQL queries.
 • Import extracted data into Power BI to create interactive dashboards that effectively communicate business insights that was specified from the sales manager.